-Beginning 2 years after the date of enactment of the Family Smoking Prevention and Tobacco Control Act, a tobacco product manufacturer shall not use tobacco,
+Beginning two years after the date of enactment of the Family Smoking Prevention and Tobacco Control Act, a tobacco product manufacturer shall not

-&lt;sup>1 FD&C Act Sec.
+1 FD&C Act Sec.
 801(p)(1)

-&lt;sup>2 FD&C Act Sec.
+2 FD&C Act Sec.
 907

-&lt;sup>3 FD&C Act Sec.
+3 FD&C Act Sec.
 907(a)(1)(A)

-including foreign grown tobacco that contains a pesticide chemical residue that is at a level greater than is specified by any tolerance applicable under Federal Law to domestically grown tobacco.4
+use tobacco, including foreign grown tobacco that contains a pesticide chemical residue that is at a level greater than is specified by any tolerance applicable under Federal Law to domestically grown tobacco.4

 The FD&C Act does not establish any tolerance limits for pesticide chemical residues that apply to domestically grown tobacco.
-To determine whether there are pesticide residue tolerance levels applicable to domestic tobacco, FDA previously consulted with the U.S. Department of Agriculture (USDA) and the U.S. Environmental Protection Agency (EPA).
+To determine whether there are pesticide residue tolerance levels applicable to domestic tobacco, FDA previously consulted with the U.S. Department of Agriculture (USDA) and the Environmental Protection Agency (EPA).
 According to USDA and EPA, there are currently no established tolerance limits for pesticide chemical residues that apply to domestically grown tobacco.

-The Secretary has not promulgated any additional tobacco product standards.
-At this time, the only applicable tobacco product standard is the characterizing flavor ban described in section 907(a)(1)(A) of the FD&C Act and quoted on page 1 of this report.
+The Secretary has not finalized any additional tobacco product standards, although, in 2016, FDA finalized a rule to bring additional categories of tobacco products under its authority.5 At this time, the only applicable tobacco product standard is the characterizing flavor ban described in section 907(a)(1)(A) of the FD&C Act, which applies only to cigarettes and their component parts.

-NATURE AND EXTENT OF U. S. TOBACCO PRODUCT EXPORTS THAT DO NOT CONFORM TO TOBACCO PRODUCT STANDARDS
+NATURE AND EXTENT OF U.S. TOBACCO PRODUCT EXPORTS THAT DO NOT CONFORM TO TOBACCO PRODUCT STANDARDS

-Section 801(e)(1) of the FD&C Act permits the export of products that do not conform with established tobacco product standards if those exports comply with requirements set forth in that section.
-FDA has not found evidence that flavored cigarettes or their component parts are being exported for consumption abroad.
+Section 801(e)(1) of the FD&C Act permits the export of products that do not conform with established tobacco product standards if those exports comply with requirements set forth in that section.6 FDA has not found evidence that flavored cigarettes or their component parts are being exported for consumption abroad.
 The only U.S. tobacco product exports that would not conform to U.S. tobacco product standards would be cigarettes or their component parts (including the tobacco, filters, or paper) that contain a characterizing flavor (other than tobacco or menthol).

 Pursuant to its authority under the FD&C Act, FDA began conducting biennial inspections of registered tobacco product manufacturers in October 2011.
 As part of this inspection process, FDA requests information from manufacturers on tobacco products being exported and includes the information in its inspection report.
-FDA currently inspects 50% of registered establishments each fiscal year to meet the biennial requirement.
-As of October 27, 2015, the Agency has conducted 202 inspections of registered establishments.
-Based on those establishment inspection reports that have been finalized, FDA has found no evidence through FDA inspection of the exportation of non-conforming flavored cigarettes or their component parts (including the tobacco, filters, or paper).
+FDA currently inspects 50 percent of registered establishments each fiscal year to meet the biennial requirement.
+As of June 30, 2017, the Agency has conducted 296 inspections of registered establishments.
+Based on those establishment inspection reports that have been finalized, FDA has found no evidence, through its inspections, of the exportation of non-conforming flavored cigarettes or their component parts (including the tobacco, filters, or paper).